HTTP-RPC/Kilo/README.md

 }
 ```

 If a service returns an error response, the default error handler will throw a `WebServiceException`.
 If the content type of the error response is "text/*", the deserialized response body will be provided in the exception message.
-A custom error handler can be supplied via `setErrorHandler()`, which accepts an argument of the following type:
+A custom error handler can be supplied via `setErrorHandler()`:

 ```java
 public interface ErrorHandler {